Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Mapping the spiral arms in the stellar kinematics

-Although the nature of the perturber causing these vertical motions is not clear, some inferences can be made: i) This feature seems to be related to the $\delta$ spiral structure found in section \ref{sec:DV}. ii) Its wide area makes it obvious that it must come from outside the plane, and it cannot be the effect of molecular clouds obscuring one side of the plane. iii) A plausible scenario is that it originates from an extragalactic perturbation (perhaps a dwarf galaxy crossing the Galactic plane). iv) The length of the perturbation suggests that such impact is not recent. v) Moreover, its observed shape and pitch angle are very similar to those of Perseus arm; on top of that, this feature lags behind Perseus arm, suggesting a connection between this structure with both, Perseus arm and the Galactic rotation.
+Although the nature of the perturber causing these vertical motions is not clear, some inferences can be made: i) This feature seems to be related to the $\delta$ spiral structure found in section \ref{sec:DV}. ii) It cannot be the effect of molecular clouds obscuring one side of the plane. iii) Its wide area suggests that this feature is not produced by the gravitational effect of giant molecular clouds (or any other local perturbation) that lie off the disc plane. iv) A plausible scenario is that it originated from an extragalactic perturbation \citep[perhaps a dwarf galaxy crossing the Galactic plane; e.g.][]{Laporte2019}. v) If the perturber is indeed extragalactic in nature, the size of the feature suggests that this perturbation has had time to lengthen, due to differential rotation; implying that the triggering event was not recent. vi) Moreover, its observed shape and pitch angle are very similar to those of Perseus arm; on top of that, this feature lags behind Perseus arm, suggesting a connection between this structure with both, Perseus arm and the Galactic rotation.

 There is an additional faint blue structure with a Galactocentric distance of $R\sim$8.3 kpc and velocity $W\approx1$ km s$^{-1}$.
 It seems to be connected to the local arm; this perturbation could also be related to the Radcliffe gas wave recently observed by \citet{Alves2020}.
 Whether the original perturbation is somehow related to the formation mechanism of the local arm, or it is an independent perturbation propagated by the local arm, is beyond the scope of this paper.